SCLOUD-PTE-LTD/docs/private-cloud/whitepaper/product-functional-architecture.md

 The virtual NIC is implemented based on Virtio, and QEMU provides a set of Tun/Tap emulation devices through APIs to bridge the network of virtual machines to the host NIC and communicate with other virtual networks through OVS.
 - By default, each virtual machine generates two virtual NICs to carry the internal and external network communication of the virtual machine.
-- When the virtual machine starts, a DHCP request is automatically initiated to obtain the private IP address based on the selected VPC subnet, and the network information is configured on a virtual NIC to provide private network access for the virtual machine.
+- When the virtual machine starts, a DHCP (Dynamic Host Configuration Protocol) request is automatically initiated to obtain the private IP address based on the selected VPC subnet, and the network information is configured on a virtual NIC to provide private network access for the virtual machine.
 - After the virtual machine is started, you can apply for a public IP address (external IP) to be bound to the virtual machine to provide Internet access services
   - The bound public IP address automatically configures the public IP information on another virtual NIC to provide external network access for the virtual machine.
   - A virtual machine supports binding 50 public IPv4 and 10 IPv6 addresses.